The best running jackets 2024: beat the wind and rain on your run with these ultralight offerings

 Waterproofing

-If you are looking for the best running jacket for adventures in all weather conditions, and for long periods of time, then you should up your budget and look for fully waterproof and windproof jackets.
+If you are looking for the best running jacket to wear when running in the rain, and for long periods of time, then you should up your budget and look for fully waterproof and windproof jackets.
 Look out for products with durable water repellency (DWR), the layer that makes rain bead delightfully on your jacket.
 Even better still, a jacket with a membrane like Gore-Tex will stop water soaking through but also let sweat evaporate out as vapour, which is key for runners.

 Waterproof qualities come at a price, both in terms of dollar and in terms of weight.
 Fair weather runners may be better served by getting a jacket that is water-resistant, rather than fully waterproof.
 A water-resistant jacket will fend off rain to a point but won't keep you dry if you're out for hours on end.
 On the plus side, it won't break the bank (quite as much) and it will probably weigh a little less.